-“It sounds so wonderful,” Clark says.
-“You pay five or six hundred bucks and supposedly you are buying peace of mind for repairs and replacement of appliances and major mechanical in their house.
-But when something goes wrong, the warranty company is, like, ‘Who are you?
+“It sounds so wonderful.
+You pay five or six hundred bucks, and supposedly you are buying peace of mind for repairs and replacement of appliances and major mechanical in the house.
+But when something goes wrong, the warranty company is like, ‘Who are you?
 You want us to do what?’”

 “Trust me on this: Don’t waste your money on a home warranty.
 Instead, save your money for when something does break in your home.”